 As a consequence, the amount of CO2 emitted from this burning has undergone an exponential rise that follows the exponential rise in the human population.
 The magnitude of this flow is currently about 9 Gt C/yr.
 This number also includes the CO2 generated in the production of cement, where limestone is burned, liberating CO2.

-As you can see in the graph above, this flow has changed considerably over time as human population has increased and as our economies have become more industrialized with a big thirst for the energy provided from combustion of fossil fuels.
-The model we will work with in the lab activity for this module includes this history, beginning in 1880 and going up to 2010; beyond 2010 is the realm of future projections, which can be altered to explore the consequences of choices we might make or not make in the future.
-Part of the new energy economy that is key to out future is the use of so called renewable energy sources, including wind, solar and geothermal energy, that emit little or no carbon.
+As you can see in the graph above, this flow has changed considerably over time as human population has increased and as our economies have become more industrialized with a big thirst for the energy provided from the combustion of fossil fuels.
+The model we will work within the lab activity for this module includes this history, beginning in 1880 and going up to 2010; beyond 2010 is the realm of future projections, which can be altered to explore the consequences of choices we might make or not make in the future.
+Part of the new energy economy that is key to our future is the use of so-called renewable energy sources, including wind, solar and geothermal energy, that emit little or no carbon.
 There are some interesting map view representations of this history of fossil fuel carbon emissions in the video below:

-Video: Annual Fossil-Fuel CO2 Emissions (2:03) This video has no sound.
+Video: Annual Fossil-Fuel CO2 Emissions (2:03) This video is not narrated.

 If the video does not play, you can view it at YouTube: Annual Fossil-Fuel CO2 Emissions